jahidazad4480/Simple-Chat-Web-Server/README.md

-A simple real-time chat application built with Python Flask and Socket.IO.
+This is a simple real-time chat application built with Python Flask and Socket.IO.
 Users can send and receive messages instantly via a web interface.

  Features